LloydDirect's impact on medicines adherence

-What we know (and don’t know) about Echo’s impact on medicines adherence
+What we know (and don’t know) about LloydsDirect’s impact on medicines adherence

-Over summer 2018, we decided to figure out what, if any, impact Echo has on medicines adherence.
+Over summer 2018, we decided to figure out what, if any, impact LloydsDirect has on medicines adherence.
 I’m going to try and summarise our findings in plain English.

 For the uninitiated, NICE claims about a third and half of all medicine isn’t taken as directed, and the WHO estimates adherence rates to be around 50%.
 We spend over £17bn a year on medicine in England alone, so this is a big problem.

 Now, if people don’t take their meds properly you get waste – notably, the cost of the drugs and the clinician's time.
 But the real issue is that non-adherence leads to poorer outcomes.
 People get sick and end up in hospital, where costs quickly escalate.

 So why don’t people take their meds?
 There are lots of reasons, from not liking the side effects to not understanding why they’ve been prescribed the stuff in the first place.
 A lot of people we talk to simply forget to either take their meds or reorder at the end of the month.
 Others find running the GP/pharmacy gauntlet a headache.

 We started LloydsDirect to solve these problems, so is it working?

 Measuring adherence is tricky because it involves getting patients to do stuff, and even the most motivated subject will lose interest after a few months.
 So instead we looked at actual orders delivered, over a period of time, to see if patients were adherent.
 This methodology is far from perfect – just because patients order meds doesn’t mean they are actually taking then.
 But it’s a fairly standard metric and a good place to start.